 One set of data - many transfers

 You can have multiple easy handles share data between them.
 Have them update and use the same cookie database, DNS cache, TLS session cache and/or connection cache!
-This way, each single transfer will take advantage from data updates made by the other transfer(s).
+This way, each single transfer takes advantage from data updates made by the other transfer(s).

 You create a shared object with curl_share_init.
 It returns a handle for a newly created one.